felixklauke/mercantor/README.md

 # mercantor
-A simple but effective network attached service registry used for service discovery in a microservice environment.
+A simple but effective network attached service registry with load balancing capabilities used for service discovery in a microservice environment.

 Master: